Financial crises, corporate collapses, shareholder disputes and creative accounting practices have taken their toll on trust in our institutions.

 - provide effective management of ATO audits and reviews.

 Justified Trust as a concept originated from the Organisation for Economic Cooperation and Development (OECD) to help improve the levels of trust in our corporate sector.

 The ATO is taking a Justified Trust approach when dealing with taxpayers with a turnover exceeding $50 million.
 A combined approach to assurance reviews is now being undertaken by the ATO, incorporating both GST and income tax.
 The approach involves obtaining assurance that taxpayers are correctly reporting and paying income tax and GST by examining the internal processes underpinning the numbers disclosed.

 In doing so, the ATO wants to understand a company’s tax risk management and governance framework and has provided a guide of its expectations:

 - Is the Board actively considering and discussing income tax and GST matters?

-- Are the right policies and procedures in place, documented and followed to identify and manage tax risks as they arise?
+- Are the right policies and procedures in place, documented and ‘lived and breathed’ to identify and manage tax risks as they arise?

 Tax litigation, audits and reviews can exhaust a company’s time and resources.
 It is essential that these are, where possible, prevented and managed effectively.